Professor Stephen Walters BSc, PGCE, MSc, PhD, CStat.

-- Walters S, Bonacho dos Anjos Henriques Cadby I, Bortolami O, Flight L, Hind D, Jacques R, Knox C, Nadin B, Rothwell J, Surtees M & Julious S (2017) Recruitment and retention of participants in randomised controlled trials: a review of trials funded and published by the United Kingdom Health Technology Assessment Programme.
-BMJ Open, 7, e015276-e015276.
+- Walters SJ, Henriques-Cadby IBDA, Bortolami O, Flight L, Hind D, Jacques RM, Knox C, Nadin B, Rothwell J, Surtees M & Julious SA (2017) Recruitment and retention of participants in randomised controlled trials: a review of trials funded and published by the United Kingdom Health Technology Assessment Programme.
+BMJ OPEN, 7(3).
 View this article in WRRO

 - Hoo ZH, Curley R, Campbell MJ, Walters SJ, Hind D & Wildman MJ (2016) Accurate reporting of adherence to inhaled therapies in adults with cystic fibrosis: methods to calculate normative adherence.
 Patient Preference and Adherence, 887-900.
 View this article in WRRO

-- Relton C, Strong M, Renfrew M, Thomas K, Burrows J, Whelan B, Whitford H, Scott E, Fox-Rushby J, Anokye N, Sanghera S, Johnson M, Easton S & Walters S (2016) A cluster randomised controlled trial of a financial incentive for mothers to improve breastfeeding in areas with low breastfeeding rates: The NOSH study protocol..
-BMJ Open.
+- Relton C, Strong M, Renfrew M, Thomas K, Burrows J, Whelan B, Whitford H, Scott E, Fox-Rushby J, Anokye N, Sanghera S, Johnson M, Easton S & Walters S (2016) Cluster randomised controlled trial of a financial incentive for mothers to improve breast feeding in areas with low breastfeeding rates: the NOSH study protocol.
+BMJ Open, 6.
 View this article in WRRO

 - Adiotomre E, Summers L, Allison A, Walters SJ, Digby M, Broadley P, Lang I & Offiah AC (2016) Diagnosis of vertebral fractures in children: is a simplified algorithm-based qualitative technique reliable?.
 Pediatric Radiology, 46(5), 680-688.
 View this article in WRRO